Compare & Shortlist Manufacturing Maintenance Software

-Between 2015 and 2018, 82% of manufacturing companies experienced at least one case of unplanned downtime.
+Why Between 2015 and 2018, 82% of manufacturing companies experienced at least one case of unplanned downtime.
 Costly downtime of manufacturing equipment, slow production processes, and a lack of asset data are some of the most common challenges manufacturing teams face.

-This can harm operations in several ways, including:
+This harms operations in several ways:

-• Excessive emergency repair costs
+• Excessive emergency repair costs following unplanned breakdowns

 • Reduction in employee productivity

-• Damaged reputation and loyalty
+• Damaged business reputation and loyalty among workers and customers

 Without the use of a digital maintenance solution, manufacturers face several challenges.
-One common issue is experiencing unplanned downtime of critical equipment.
+One common issue is experiencing unplanned downtime of equipment.
 Manufacturers face an unprecedented loss of up to $260,000 per hour through unplanned downtime alone.

-Other challenges that manufacturing companies will face include:
+Other challenges that manufacturing companies face include:

 • Overstocked/understocked inventory of spare parts